 Below is a picture of Golden Barite from Leadville, Colorado.

 Over this many-year long investigation, two different refraction seismic surveys were done.
 These will be discussed further on the Seismic Work page.
 In the diagram below is shown the Black Chlorite alteration and the seismic lines that indicate pits.
 Each line indicated had 24 geophones to complete the survey.
 This is the same place indicated on the Minas del Oro (Gold Mines) map that indicates the mines.
 There are several maps that show the location of the mines of the district, but the Minas del Oro map is the most comprehensive because it shows the location of the mill, the mines, the haul road, and the placers.
 It is believed that as time progressed, the area that was mined was expanded and the Peraltas began mining underground.
 Although a guess, it is estimated the date on the map would be 1824.
-There is no doubt that the Minas del Oro map depicts the situation at that time exactly.
+There is little doubt that the Minas del Oro map depicts the situation at that time exactly.
 It is known now that the circled area in the photo below should be much larger and it is an IOCG deposit, not a VMS deposit.